koriol/koriol.github.io/auth-log.md

 * **Firewall Management:** Practical experience with host-based firewalls (UFW/iptables).
 * **Security Orchestration:** Combining custom Python logic with native OS security tools (Orchestration/Automation).

+## Lessons Learned: The Final Reflection
+This is the most important part of your portfolio for a GRC or SOC Manager.
+It shows you can think critically about your own work.

+1. The Challenge of "Silent Failures"
+* **The Problem:** Initial tests resulted in no detections because the script was looking for "Failed password" while the system was logging "Invalid user."
+* **The Lesson:** Security tools must be "tuned" to the specific environment.
+A one-size-fits-all signature often leads to False Negatives.

+2. The Permission Bottleneck
+* **The Problem:** The script required sudo to read /var/log/auth.log and modify ufw.
+* **The Lesson:** While sudo solved the issue, in a production environment, I would look into Linux Capabilities or specific ACLs (Access Control Lists) to follow the Principle of Least Privilege (PoLP) more strictly.

+3. From Monitoring to Mitigation
+* **The Problem:** Detecting an attack manually is too slow for modern botnets.
+* **The Lesson:** Automation (IPS) is a force multiplier.
+By linking Python to the system firewall, the Mean Time to Remediate (MTTR) was reduced to nearly zero.

+4. NIST 800-53 Mapping Reflection
+This project moved beyond simple coding into Compliance Orchestration.
+By meeting SI-4 (Monitoring) and SC-7 (Boundary Protection), I demonstrated how a simple script can fulfill complex federal security requirements.